harvester/harvester/enhancements/20230327-harvester-seeder-integration.md

 A Harvester user wants to discover underlying hardware information from Harvester.

-Currently, this is not possible, however once the seeder addon is enabled, the user can defined inventory objects for their Harvester nodes, to map individual Harvester nodes to the underlying hardware.
+Discovering underlying hardware information from Harvester is not currently possible.
+However, once the seeder addon is enabled, the user can define inventory objects for their Harvester nodes to map individual Harvester nodes to the underlying hardware.

-Once the addon is enabled, and the Inventory object is defined the end user can see underlying hardware information in the Harvester UI.
+Once the addon is enabled and the inventory object is defined, the end user can see underlying hardware information in the Harvester UI.

 This will include information such as (but not limited to):
 * Hardware manufacture